| |

 of the Blessed Sacrament Choir and mounted on wheels

-in the sanctuary gallery, from where it can move to
+in the sanctuary gallery, from where it could be moved to

 either end of the southern gallery.
 It is in virtually